-- Market Risk: It is the risk of unfavourable changes in market conditions that affect the prices of financial assets.
+Market Risk: It is the risk of unfavourable changes in market conditions that affect the prices of financial assets.
 Market conditions can be affected by various factors such as various macro-economic, corporate and central bank announcements, geopolitical events/news, general market sentiment, changes in the broader level of interest rates/credit spreads/financial indices/exchange rates/commodity prices or generally changes in market volatility.
 The price of financial assets fluctuates depending on market supply and demand, investor perception and the prices of any underlying or related financial instruments or, indeed, sector, political and economic factors.
 The evolution of all above factors in the future is unknown and hence very difficult to predict.
-Hence the performance of investments in financial instruments always entails a great level of uncertainty. - Nationalisation/Expropriation Risk: It is the risk associated with the probability that the government of a country will nationalize or expropriate the company (or the underlying assets) associated with a particular financial instrument.
-In most cases of nationalisation or expropriation the investors are exposed to losses that could reach the total value of their invested capital.
+Hence the performance of investments in financial instruments always entails a great level of uncertainty.

-- Non-Systemic / Idioyncratic Risk: Nonsystemic or idiosyncratic risk is the risk of a change in the value of a financial instrument due to specific factors that influence the issuer of the instrument (e.g issuer's financial results, corporate governance, etc). - Operational Risk: The risk originating from factors such as people, systems and processes.
-For example, the risks of an investor's order being executed incorrectly or not in a timely manner by the broker, or the risk of the broker's order execution system (OTC trading platforms, trade matching system, derivatives settlement system, etc) breaking down. - Political Risk: The risk an investment's returns could suffer as a result of political changes or instability in a country or region.
-Instability affecting investment returns could stem from a change in government, legislative bodies, international or regional disputes, military actions or other geopolitical events. - Portfolio Management Risk: It is the risk that arises from the chosen investment strategy that is being followed by the investor or from the ability of a portfolio manager who is mandated by an investor to follow a specific investment strategy, to act according to the best portfolio management practices. - Settlement Risk: The risk that one counterparty (or intermediary agent) involved in a financial instrument transaction fails to deliver a security or its value in cash as per the agreed terms at the time of the financial instrument transaction (trade). - Venue Risk: This risk is related to the specific characteristics of the market (regulated or not) where the financial instrument is traded.
+- Nationalisation/Expropriation Risk: It is the risk associated with the probability that the government of a country will nationalize or expropriate the company (or the underlying assets) associated with a particular financial instrument.
+In most cases of nationalisation or expropriation the investors are exposed to losses that could reach the total value of their invested capital. - Non-Systemic / Idiosyncratic Risk: Nonsystemic or idiosyncratic risk is the risk of a change in the value of a financial instrument due to specific factors that influence the issuer of the instrument (e.g. issuer's financial results, corporate governance, etc.). - Operational Risk: The risk originating from factors such as people, systems and processes.
+For example, the risks of an investor's order being executed incorrectly or not in a timely manner by the broker, or the risk of the broker's order execution system (OTC) trading platforms, trade matching system, derivatives settlement system, etc) breaking down. - Political Risk: The risk an investment's returns could suffer as a result of political changes or instability in a country or region.
+Instability affecting investment returns could stem from a change in government, legislative bodies, international or regional disputes, military actions or other geopolitical events. - Portfolio Management Risk: It is the risk that arises from the chosen investment strategy that is being followed by the investor or from the ability of a portfolio manager who is mandated by an investor to follow a specific investment strategy, to act according to the best portfolio management practices.